Bendy and the Ink Machine: Joke games

 On October 23, 2018, Joey Drew Studios posted on Twitter an image announcing a joke game, entitled Black Ink Possession, parodying Red Dead Redemption 2.
 During April Fools in 2020, the emprise poster a trailer of another joke game, Bendy Royale.
 It parodies Fortnite: Battle Royale, where it was meant to be a battle royale with Bendy and the Ink Machine characters being playable.
+Subsequent joke games and other media have been posted on Joey Drew Studios' channel with the likes of a supposed show known as Bendy: Ink Chronicles which was meant to be a live action adaptation of the original Bendy and the Ink Machine.
+The most recent joke game posted to the Joey Drew Studios channel is a game titled Bendy: Campus Crush, which parodies a stereotypical visual novel.

 Crossovers

 A Halloween crossover mod, Hello Bendy, was released for the game on October 27, 2017, for a limited time, featuring the Hello Neighbor antagonist, who takes the role as Bendy in all previous three chapters and Sammy Lawrence for Chapter 2.
 The mod's menu features the advertisement of pre-ordering the game Hello Neighbor.
 The mod expired by the end of October that year.

-Co-creator Mike Mood has talked about wanting to do a crossover with Cuphead, which also was popular at around the same time and also uses rubber hose animation.
+Co-creator Mike Desjardins has talked about wanting to do a crossover with Cuphead, which also was popular at around the same time and also uses rubber hose animation.

 Bendy and the Dark Revival

 Another game, Bendy and the Dark Revival, was announced on April 14, 2019.
-However, Mike Mood stated on February 13, 2019 that it would not serve as Bendy and the Ink Machine 2.
+However, Mike Desjardins stated on February 13, 2019, that it would not serve as Bendy and the Ink Machine 2.
 A gameplay trailer was released on June 24, 2019, announcing the game's release for Fall 2019.
 However, in December 2019, a new trailer was released to say that the game was being delayed and will release sometime in 2020.
 Another trailer was released on June 1, 2020, revealing that the game would be released in its entirety with all five chapters included, unlike the first game which was released episodically.
 The trailer also suggested the game would come out in the latter half of 2020.
 However, on November 30, 2020, the developers announced that the game would be releasing in 2021, due to the COVID-19 pandemic.
 The developers also cited that the game will be ten times bigger than the original game and that they didn't want to rush the game.
 The game was, however, delayed once again to 2022 without being announced.
 On October 31, 2022, the official Bendy social media accounts announced that a trailer for Bendy and the Dark Revival would be uploaded the following day.
 The game was officially released on November 15, 2022.
+While serving as a sort of reboot, with characters getting new designs (such as Joey and Bendy), the game is a continuation of the original game.